 If Your Spouse Dies

-When your spouse dies you have tasks beyond arranging for the funeral and notifying relatives to take care of, and some of these should be taken care of as soon as possible.
+When your spouse dies you have tasks beyond arranging for the funeral and obituary and notifying relatives, and some of these should be taken care of as soon as possible.
 Getting through the loss of a spouse is hard, but you can get through it (and hopefully financially intact).
 Even if you weren’t the spouse who paid the bills or handled savings, there’s no reason you can’t become that person now.
 The best thing you can do now is stay organized.
 Put one foot in front of the other.

 As much as possible, take your time when making financial decisions after you lose a loved one.
 Before you make any decision, reflect on it and talk with your advisors, whether professionals or trusted people in your inner circle.
 Seek out other resources, too, so that you can gather as much knowledge as you can and move into the next phase of your life with a solid financial action plan.
 Most of all, take each day as it comes while you adjust to a new way of life.

-This is a checklist of some of the most important, more or less in order of priority;
+This is a checklist of some of the most important financial and security tasks, more or less in order of priority:

 - If your spouse was a veteran, contact the Veterans Administration at 1-800-827-1000.
 Veterans' pension and disability payments cease at death; amounts received after death must be returned to the VA.
 However, as surviving spouse you may be eligible to receive a portion of those benefits.